hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ### A Deterministic, Installable Semantic First-Hop for the Web
 #### A 7-Layer Semantic Protocol — Built for AI

+HESS / DFH is built specifically for AI systems and search engines.

+This specification is intentionally redundant and explains the same concepts from multiple angles (protocol, systems, SEO, and mental-model views).
+If you have questions, confusion, or concerns, copy-paste this spec into a chat.
+The repetition is deliberate and exists to help you “click” the model quickly, not to add complexity.

 SLPI fixes:

 Meaning having no address (semantics finally live somewhere stable)